A proven track record

 I ‘test, learn and iterate’ on my design process

-User Experience Design took centre place in my work when I took an immersive 3-month course at GA, led by Mike Atherton – who is now working as a Content Strategist at Facebook.
+User Experience Design took centre place in my work when I took an immersive 3-month course at GA, led by Mike Atherton – now working as a Content Strategist at Facebook.

 Strong industry links